 [Section 110 inserted by No. 38 of 2007 s.
 134.]

-111. Protection from liability for wrongdoing
+111. Protection from personal liability

 (1) An action in tort does not lie against a person for anything that the person has done, in good faith, in the performance or purported performance of a function under this or a relevant Act.